Transcranial Magnetic Stimulation (TMS)

 Clinical research has shown TMS provides effective results for Depression, Anxiety, Post Traumatic Stress Disorder (PTSD), Chronic Pain, Migraines, Addictions, and Bi-polar II disorder.

-TMS stimulates the brain area called the dorsal lateral prefrontal cortex.
-This stimulation helps "reset" your brain networks which improves:
+TMS treatment for depression focuses on the brain area called the dorsal lateral prefrontal cortex (dlPFC).
+TMS "resets and grows" your brain network's connectivity and improves:

 What are our Patients Saying?